Scuba Diving Bangka Island: Best Dive Sites + Eco Dive Resorts

 The dry season from May to October brings drier conditions and calmer seas, making for especially pleasant diving conditions.
 That being said, the tropical climate of Sulawesi means that some precipitation is always a possibility, no matter the time of year.

-It’s important to keep in mind that strong winds that can pick up around July and August.
+It’s important to keep in mind that strong winds can pick up around July and August.
 During these months, more exposed dive sites around Bangka and Gangga may see choppier surface conditions.
 This could impact the overall experience and accessibility.

 Lembeh usually experiences a longer wet season.
 But as the strait is sheltered, this only really affects access to the outer reef sites.